Please note that some posts contains affiliate links & I will be compensated if you make a purchase after clicking on my links Find out More

 When a dog finds what he considers an attractive odor, he rolls to rub his shoulders, back, and neck into the offering.
 Nobody knows for sure why dogs roll in nasty things like rotting garbage, dead animals, or feces.
 Experts theorize that perfuming themselves with strong, pungent scents may allow the dog to carry the smelly message home, so other dogs can “read” all about it.
 Here’s also a fun Ask Amy video on the topic with some suggestions how to manage the nasty habit.

 So, do your dogs roll in (ahem) crappiocca?
 How do you manage the situation?
 Please share your tips in the comments section.
-Oh, and for more doggy MUST KNOWS with a deeper dive into the information, get the Dog Facts book.
+Oh, and for more doggy MUST KNOWS with a deeper dive into the information, get the discounted paperback of my Dog Facts book.

 YouTube Button